 The world whisper of Richard Powers could is considered the Bible of eco-fiction, the literature that investigates the relationship between man and nature.
+Article by Wild at Heart website.
 In fact, this novel – winner of the Pulitzer 2019 award – has all the characteristics to be read as the culmination of this trend: the environment is not a frame of the plot but shows how human civilization affects the history of nature; the interest of men is as important as that of the natural world – there is even talk here of tree rights; men’s responsibility towards the landscape is the ethical compass of the text.
 Powers, however, keeps to this side of the cli-fi (climate fiction), which instead focuses on the long-term consequences of the impact of man on the planet: we are far from the dystopias that describe escapes from deserts and metropolitan ruins.
 Powers has a more sophisticated goal: to prove that trees – endless virgin forests, intricate and inaccessible forests, single miracles laden with leaves that stand out on the plains – are such an organized and refined system, a universe so advanced and intelligent as to deserve to be considered sacred at least as beings are sacred humans: “Children, women, slaves, aborigines, the sick, mad and disabled: all inconceivably transformed into people by law over the centuries.
 So why shouldn’t trees and eagles and rivers and living mountains be able to sue humans for theft and permanent damage?
 But does everything run out here? a universe so evolved and intelligent that it deserves to be considered sacred at least as human beings are sacred: “Children, women, slaves, aborigines, the sick, mad and disabled: all inconceivably transformed into people by the law over the centuries.
 So why shouldn’t trees and eagles and rivers and living mountains be able to sue humans for theft and permanent damage?
 But does everything run out here? a universe so evolved and intelligent that it deserves to be considered sacred at least as human beings are sacred: “Children, women, slaves, aborigines, the sick, mad and disabled: all inconceivably transformed into people by the law over the centuries.
 So why shouldn’t trees and eagles and rivers and living mountains be able to sue humans for theft and permanent damage?
 But does everything run out here?

 The whisper of the world it is a literary clock with a perfect mechanism, supported by a structure as solid as it is dizzying, with nine protagonists presented one at a time in the nine initial chapters – the first part called “Roots” -, so that for about two hundred pages the reader has the impression that the plot has not yet started and that, apart from the insistence on the trees, the stories are unrelated.
 When the second part opens – called “Tronco” – the reader immediately finds peace, realizes that he is in the hands of a skilled narrator who has everything under control, and so we proceed for almost seven hundred pages.
 In addition to the stories of planted seeds, mammoth redwoods, infesting leaf diseases, trees photographed for decades, dying trees, cut trees, life-saving trees, trees from which one falls, helpless trees,